 Dean Wang’s research interests include supply chain management, technology acquisition and adoption strategy, US-China economic development and trade, stochastic optimization, and game theory.
 An internationally known scholar in the field, Dean Wang is frequently invited as an expert speaker by top research universities around the world and by various professional organizations.
 He has published over 30 academic journal articles and invited book chapters.
 Dean Wang serves as a senior editor of Production and Operations Management, associate editor of Decision Science Journal, and associate editor of IIE Transactions.
 In addition, he serves on the editorial review boards of six other academic journals.
 Dean Wang has consulted for many US and international firms, including IBM, Dell, Caterpillar, Ford, the US Navy, Teradyne, Rockwell Automation, and Applied Materials.
 Dean Wang is the 1998 recipient of the prestigious George Dantzig Prize from the Institute for Operations Research and Management Sciences (INFORMS), for the theoretical contributions of his research and its relevance to management practice.

-Board Member and Parent of 1st grader, Dr. Edward Watson: Dr. Watson is finishing his PhD at UC Irvine (Expected Dec.
-2019).
+Edward Watson: Edward Watson is finishing his PhD at UC Irvine (Expected May.
+2020).
 He has study Mandarin Immersion programs and is an expert in curriculum.
 He also holds 2 Masters.
 MA University of California – Irvine (2017)

 Sociology.
 Thesis: Keeping Up With the (Zh)oneses: Mandarin Immersion and School Choice and MA Washington University in St. Louis (2013) in East Asian Studies.
 He speaks Mandarin and lived in Chongqing for 4 years observing education there.
 Field Exams: Consumption in Modern China, and finally BA University of Missouri – Columbia (2005)